Tailor Brands logo

 And follow these links if they apply to your situation:

 Step# 8.
-Get Insured
+Get insured

 Most businesses need insurance to protect against loss or damage, unforeseen disasters, or personal injury claims.
 The insurance you need depends on your business and if you’ll hire employees.
 That said, 7 policies are the most common with SMBs:

-Iowa State-specific regulations:
+Iowa state-specific regulations:

 The Hawkeye State requires employers to have workers’ compensation insurance to cover any employee’s medical costs or lost earnings due to work-related injuries or illnesses.